terrytay/tp/docs/UserGuide.md

 <a name="faq"></a>

 ## 4. FAQ
+    Q: When loading the interface on command line, why was the logo cut off and certain format dirupted?
+    A: You need to be using the software at full screen before launching the software.
+If this happens, exit the software, go to fullscreen mode, then restart the software.
+Everything should run smoothly.

     Q: How to transfer the task list data from one computer to an other computer?
     A: Just copy the "TaskList.txt" file which could be found at the same directory as the jar file and paste it to the location containing the jar file in the other